Dbhasin1/ethics-tutorial/tutorials/LSTM.md

 - Introduce a validation set for an unbiased valuation of the model fit.
 - Apply batch normalization for faster and more stable training.
 - Tune other parameters, such as the learning rate and hidden layer size.
+- Initialise weights using [Xavier Initialisation](https://d2l.ai/chapter_multilayer-perceptrons/numerical-stability-and-init.html) to prevent vanishing/e insteading of initialising them randomly.
 - Replace LSTM with a [Bidirectional LSTM](https://en.wikipedia.org/wiki/Bidirectional_recurrent_neural_networks) to use both left and right context for predicting sentiment.

 Nowadays, LSTMs have been replaced by the [Transformer](https://jalammar.github.io/illustrated-transformer/) which uses [Attention](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/) to tackle all the problems that plague an LSTM such as as lack of [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning), lack of [parallel training](https://web.stanford.edu/~rezab/classes/cme323/S16/projects_reports/hedge_usmani.pdf) and a long gradient chain for lengthy sequences

 Building a neural network from scratch with NumPy is a great way to learn more about NumPy and about deep learning.
 However, for real-world applications you should use specialized frameworks — such as PyTorch, JAX, TensorFlow or MXNet — that provide NumPy-like APIs, have built-in automatic differentiation and GPU support, and are designed for high-performance numerical computing and machine learning.

+Finally, to know more about how ethics come into play when developing a machine learning model, you can refer to the following resources :
+- Data ethics resources by the Turing Institute. https://www.turing.ac.uk/research/data-ethics
+- Considering how artificial intelligence shifts power, an [article](https://www.nature.com/articles/d41586-020-02003-2) and [talk](https://slideslive.com/38923453/the-values-of-machine-learning) by Pratyusha Kalluri
+- More ethics resources on [this blog post](https://www.fast.ai/2018/09/24/ai-ethics-resources/) by Rachel Thomas and the [Radical AI podcast](https://www.radicalai.org/)